petergrace1618/buying-history/README.md

 ## The Future
 The app has a few problems which need to be fixed:
-- Prevent the user from entering an empty field.
 - Prevent duplicate records from being added.

 And finally: